Video of one exchange from Christie's testimony before the committee.

 Federal officials opened Monday an investigation into whether Christie improperly directed a portion of the millions in Sandy relief funds toward a tourism campaign starring him and his family.
 In 2009, however, Christie's awarding of a contract to his former boss John Ashcroft sparked a congressional investigation.

 During his tenure as a U.S. attorney, Christie negotiated seven of what are known as deferred prosecution agreements (DPAs).
 DPAs allow for a defendant to avoid prosecution by making settlements in which they agree to do things such as paying fines, making reforms, or cooperating with an investigation.

 In those agreements, Christie required the appointment of outside monitors to ensure compliance with the DPA — at the expense of the company in the agreement.

-In one case, a $311 million settlement that ended a probe and possible prosecution of some of the leading manufacturers of knee and hip replacements, Christie hand-selected the firm of his former boss U.S. Attorney John Ashcroft to serve as a monitor.
-Ashcroft’s firm was poised to collect an estimated $52 million in 18 months — one of the largest deals ever for a federal monitor.
+In one case, a $311 million settlement that ended a probe and possible prosecution of some of the leading manufacturers of knee and hip replacements, Christie personally-selected the firm of his former boss U.S. Attorney John Ashcroft to serve as a monitor.
+Ashcroft's firm was set to collect an estimated $52 million in 18 months.

 The decision did not go unnoticed: Christie later testified before a subcommittee of the House Judiciary in 2009 about the incident.